zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > TODO: Specify our error format to be the same as,
 > or similar to, that used by JSON-RPC.

+### We use I-JSON

+In this spec JSON means I-JSON (RFC7493).
+The client must not send JSON documents that are not valid I-JSON.
+(but arti may not necessarily reject such documents). arti will only send valid I-JSON
+(assuming the client does so too).

 ### A variant: JSON-RPC.

 > (This is not something we plan to build